rlichtenwalter/dir2text/README.md

 A: Streaming allows processing of large directories and files with constant memory usage, making it suitable for processing repositories of any size.

 **Q: How does dir2text handle symbolic links?**
-A: dir2text follows symbolic links to both files and directories.
-While this enables complete directory traversal, no symlink loop detection is currently implemented.
-Users should be cautious when processing directories with circular symlinks, as this could lead to infinite recursion.
-Future versions may add configuration options for symlink handling and loop prevention.
+A: By default, dir2text represents symlinks as symbolic links in both tree and content output without following them.
+With the `-L` option, it follows symlinks similar to Unix tools like `find -L`.
+In both modes, symlink loop detection prevents infinite recursion.

 **Q: Can I use this with binary files?**
 A: The tool is designed for text files.
 Binary files should be excluded using the exclusion rules feature.